christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

             program = numberFromDump(message)
             return "OB-8: %s" % friendlyProgramName(program)

 And this will produce strings like `OB8: AB9` or `OB8: ACD7`.
-Now to detect all of the possibly generated names and decide whether they are default or not becomes more complex, and we will use the regular expression library from Python to setup a general detector to decide if the name given was actually generated by the above function (needs an `import re` statement at the top of the file):
+Now to detect all of the possibly generated names and decide whether they are default or not becomes more complex, and we will use the regular expression library from Python to set up a general detector to decide if the name given was actually generated by the above function (needs an `import re` statement at the top of the file):

     def isDefaultName(patchName):
         return re.match("OB-8: [A-D]*[1-8]", patchName) is not None